 Took this down last night with the bf and we both give it a thumbs up.
 It is purple-y fruity flowered and I believe was friends with an oak barrel at some point in its life.
 Seder-friendly, I’d think.
 All these kosher wines are making me crave haroset. — a year ago

 Post-show bev.
 Goes down easy.
 It’s that hint o’ green that keeps it flowing.
 Not too tannic, not too much of anything—which is to say there is enough.
 Totally pleasant.
 It’s like watching Sesame Street as an adult.
 Won’t challenge your brain but will be pleasant and give you, if not the warm fuzzies then at least a bit of alcohol-induced warmth.
 If I needed four glasses at a Seder I could.
 Oh wait you wanted real notes?
 If you didn’t stop reading now.

 Eye: medium ruby, thick tears Nose: cherries, huckleberries, a hint of asphalt and a lick of arugula.
 Palate: dry, medium acid, medium minus tannins, high abv, medium body and flavor intensity, cherry cordial, blueberry pancakes (no maple but vanilla tinged, green pepper, green...apple?
 Is that a Granny Smith in my merlot?
 May be.
-Medium finish. — 10 months ago
+Medium finish. — a year ago